 The Importance of the Right Partnership for Integrated Enterprise Voice

-That partner needs to do more than simply answer the question, what is enterprise voice?
+Your partner needs to do more than simply answer the question, what is enterprise voice?
 Far beyond that, you should expect a partnership that embraces the underlying benefits and reasons for this type of service to begin with.
 Customization for your unique business needs, improved cost efficiencies, professionalism, and a problem-solving mindset are key.